JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 First, look at the pT spectra plot.

-**Question 3**: Even though the statistics is limited, can you notice someting particular about the shape of the spectra?
+**Question 3**: Can you notice something particular about the shape of the spectra (even though the statistics is limited)?
 Can you confirm you observation with the mean pT plot?

 #### Investigate the scattering of protons

-To see how the transverse momentum of protons is affected in the late rescattering stage, we can look at the microscopic scattering history of protons in this phase.
+To see how the transverse momentum of protons is modified in the late rescattering stage, we can look at the microscopic scattering history of protons in this phase.

-To do that, we can analyze the collision output of the first calculation we ran today with SMASH.
-As a starting point, you can run the script `anl_proton_reactions.py`, which will print out all proton reaction partners in the different events as well as the number of total proton reactions.
+To do that, we can analyze the collision output of the first calculation (with rescattering) we ran.
+As a starting point, you can run the script `anl_proton_reactions.py` as shown below, which will print out all proton reaction partners in the different events as well as the number of total proton reactions.

 ```sh
 python ${TRANSPORT_FOLDER}/anl_proton_reactions.py smash_output_with_rescatt/collisions_binary.bin
 ```

-The numbers printed out are pdg numbers, which you can again translate using the particles.txt file in the `SummerSchool2022/Jul28_Transport` directory.
+The numbers printed out are pdg numbers, which you can again translate using the `particles.txt` file in the `~/SummerSchool2022/Jul28_Transport` directory.

 Simply printing out the scattering partner pdgs is surely not very useful.
 Therefore, as the last part of this hands-on, it is your turn to investigate the scatterings of the protons a bit more.
 Think yourself how you could investigate the proton scatterings to learn more about what influences them, and in what way.

 For this, take a look at the script and modify it according to your idea.
 Hint: Some properties of the scattering are already extracted but not yet used in the script.
-For example, you could count how often the proton scatters with a certain particle species, what type of scatterings occur, or what the outgoing products of the scatterings are.
+For example, you could count how often the proton scatters with a certain particle species, what type of scatterings occur most often, or what the outgoing products of the scatterings are.

 If you are not familiar with python, you can also tell us about your idea and we can try to help you implement it.

 This last step of the hands-on is on purpose more of an open question for you to explore.
 We are interested to learn your ideas.